bkesterbyld/maroon-potato/src/pages/platform.md

         align: right
         type: feature
         image: images/processing.png
-      - title: 'Centralized, Accessible Data'
+      - title: Centralized Data Management
         content: >
           View and manage your product's live and historical data in a web browser without any engineering requests or specialized tools.
 And